 CRYJ’s Trellis Project empowers youth to build new skills, and to engage with our community.

-The Trellis Project is comprised of
+The Trellis Project includes

 The Garden at Central Kitchen and Supper Clubs provide youth with community service projects, experiential learning opportunities, and workshops.
 Supper club dinners at The Trellis Project are possible through a collaboration between Kalispell Public Schools, The Central Kitchen at Kalispell Middle School, and Care Farms.